 - South Coast Line

 - Central Coast & Newcastle Line

-When in a quiet carriage, please:
+If you're travelling in a quiet carriage, please:

-- Put your mobile phone on silent
+- Put your mobile phone on silent.

 - Move into an adjoining carriage to have a conversation with a fellow passenger or on the phone.

 - Use headphones with mobile devices and keep the volume low so it can’t be heard by others.